felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 - "What would you be giving up if you stopped **that** behavior?
 What is one step you can take to change **that** behavior?" (p.
 181)
 - "I am responsible." (p.
 187)

-I am responsible for *my* well-being.
+I find "I am responsible" particularly powerful, due to its double meaning.
+I am indeed responsible for the harm done to myself and those around me related to my addiction(s).
+It's my fault and my fault alone.
+On the other hand, I strive to be a different kind of responsible: I now want to be on top of things.
+I am, after all, responsible for *my* well-being.
+Knowing myself, I believe I have the strength to pull it off.

 I know that these substances and bad habits bring me more harm than good.
 Thanks to the book, I now have a powerful image to motivate me to do things differently: